 - Clinical Placement: You can complete a supervised clinical placement to complete your Learning Plan requirements.
 The Clinical Placement Blueprint describes the specific activities you will need to complete under supervision for each of the five disciplines.
 It is your responsibility to find and secure a clinical placement or placements.
 Depending on location, and your Learning Plan, not all activities may be available to complete in a single location.
 CSMLS is not responsible for securing a placement for you.

 - Medical Laboratory Technology Bridging Programs: These programs allow internationally trained or unsuccessful domestic medical laboratory technologists to complete discipline-specific educational gaps.
 Participation in a bridging program has helped many, including internationally trained professionals, by providing participants with an enhanced sense of community while developing increased professional networking opportunities.

 If you have located a course that is not on the pre-approved lists, the CSMLS can review it for approval.
 The course must be at the technologist level.
 Please contact the Prior Learning Assessment Administrator at email@example.com for more information on the approval process.

 If you have an opportunity to participate in a clinical rotation, the CSMLS must approve the clinical rotation for your Learning Plan.
 Please contact the Prior Learning Assessment Administrator at firstname.lastname@example.org for more information on the approval process.

 Accredited Training Program

-Your Learning Plan may require you to successfully complete a full-time Canadian Medical Association (CMA) accredited medical laboratory technology education program.
+Your Learning Plan may require you to successfully complete an accredited medical laboratory technology education program.
 Visit the Training Programs page for a list of programs in Canada.
 Programs are offered in a variety of formats, with varying start and end dates, costs and method of evaluation.
 You must contact the institutions directly to register.

 After You Complete Your Learning Plan